 Utilities

-Hydro, gas, water, internet, garbage collection.
-If you're moving from a rental where some of these were included, these will be new monthly line items.
+Hydro, gas, water, internet, and waste collection.
+If some of these were previously included in a rental, these become new monthly line items to account for.

 A strong offer isn't always the highest one.
-Sellers and their agents look at the whole picture — price, terms, timeline, and certainty.
-Understanding what actually moves the needle gives you a real advantage.
+Sellers and their agents typically evaluate the full picture — price, terms, timeline, and certainty.
+Understanding what carries weight in a negotiation can help you structure an offer that's genuinely competitive.

 Purchase Price

 Important, but not the only factor.
-A lower offer with fewer conditions can beat a higher one loaded with subjects.
+A lower offer with fewer conditions and a clean close can sometimes be more attractive than a higher offer with more risk attached.

 Deposit Size